 Video latency

 Estimated one-way video latency was 20–35 ms across all configurations, with the dominant contributions coming from frame cadence (at 60 fps, you wait up to 16.7 ms for a frame to be captured regardless of what the network is doing) and buffering at the decoder.
-In every deployment, video consistently lagged audio.
-Musicians unsurprisingly fell back on audio for synchronization and treated video as a supplementary cue — useful for expressive and social information, not for timing.
+In these deployments, the video estimate was consistently above the audio estimate.
+Session observations suggested that musicians relied mainly on audio for synchronisation and used video as a supplementary expressive and social cue.
+That is an operational observation, not a controlled cue-use study.

 The firewall experiment